elcodi/docs/cookbook/implementation/entity.md

 will need to extend the class using [transparent Proxy Objects](http://doctrine-orm.readthedocs.org/en/latest/reference/advanced-configuration.html#proxy-objects) to implement lazy-loading.

-This is because some
-properties (entities relations) will need Doctrine's *lazy loading* to make softer all entity requests.

 ### Interfaces

 All Elcodi entities are an implementation of a [